-A corner kick is awarded the opposing team when the defending team is last to touch the ball before it crosses the goal line but not scoring a goal.
-The opposing team must be at least eight yards from the ball when the corner kick is taken in U-10 games.
-Refer to the Laws of the Game for further details.
+A corner kick is awarded to the opposing team, in U-8 and older, when the defending team is last to touch the ball before it crosses the goal line but not scoring a goal.
+The opposing team must be at least six yards from the ball when the corner kick is taken in U-8 games.